-Any individual who is holding shares in the form of certificate i.e. physical form also needs for DP-A/C to convert them into electronic form before transacting in them.
+Any individual who is holding shares in the form of a certificate i.e. physical form also needs DP-A/C to convert them into electronic form before transacting in them.

-Now we shall learn the meaning of Demat account.
+Now we shall learn the meaning of the Demat account.

 What is the Demat Account?

 A Demat account is an account where the shares and securities, government securities, mutual funds, electronically traded funds, etc. are held in electronic form.
-In fact, another term for DP-A/C is a dematerialized account.
+Another term for DP-A/C is a dematerialized account.